PTQTP: Post-Training Quantization to Trit-Planes for Large Language Models: Methodology

-\textbf{Row-wise Decomposition.} We adopt a row-wise decomposition approach to find the optimal ternary row and scaling.
+The general process of PTQTP is illustrated in Fig.\ref{fig1}.
 We use \( T_i^{(k)} \) to denote the $i$th row of the \( k \)th trit-plane.
-First we fix $T_i^{(k)}$ and optimize scaling coefficients $\alpha_i^{(k)}$ without any bias terms.
+First, we fix $T_i^{(k)}$ and optimize the scaling coefficients $\alpha_i^{(k)}$ without any bias terms.
 To solve for optimal scaling coefficients $\alpha_i^{(k)}$, we use the adaptive ridge regression, i.e., linear regression with a regularization term to the least-squares function.
-We first define the local basis matrix $S_i = \left[(T^{(1)}_i)^T~(T^{(2)}_i)^T\right] \in \{-1,0,1\}^{d \times 2}$, and
+We first define the local basis matrix $S_i$:

 Here $\lambda_i \in \mathbb{R}$ is a regularization parameter to improve numerical stability, \(I_2\) is the \(2\times2\) identity matrix.
 By constructing the local basis matrix row by row, we can find a closed-form solution $\alpha_i (\in\mathbb{R}^2):=[\alpha^{(1)}_i \alpha^{(2)}_i]^T=A_{i}^{-1}b_{i}$ for each $i$ independently.
 However, due to the discrete nature of trit-planes, the method may converge to different minima depending on the regularization parameter \(\lambda_{i}\), which is crucial for the regression performance: if it is too small, the regularization effect may be negligible and the solution may be unstable.
 If it is too large, the coefficients \(\alpha_i\) can be overly diminished, leading to a poor approximation of the original weight matrix.